 Cashing or depositing a check twice is known as a double presentment, and it can happen unintentionally in a couple of different ways:

-- You may accidentally deposit a check twice on your bank’s mobile app.
+- You may accidentally deposit a check twice in your bank’s mobile app.
 When the same check is deposited twice at the same financial institution, it’s likely to be caught and rejected by the bank.
 The bank’s mobile deposit software may immediately reject the second deposit, or it may be found by staff at the bank later.
 Banks generally scan for duplicate transactions and can cancel the second deposit before any funds are transferred.

 - You may deposit the check via a mobile app first, and then, forgetting you previously deposited the check, get it cashed or attempt to deposit it again.
 In this scenario, the location where you cashed the check will likely hear from the check writer’s bank at a later date that the check was rejected, and the bank or location where you cashed the check will ask you to repay the check amount.

 As mobile banking software has developed, security has struggled to keep pace.
 Systems like TeleCheck and Certegy are designed to prove the authenticity of checks, checking accounts, and the history of check cashers, but they don’t protect from a check being deposited twice.
-In a recent whitepaper, Chris Swecker, a financial crimes consultant, attorney, and former global security director at Bank of America said, “Even the most rigorous deposit review mechanisms are powerless to identify and reject items that have been previously deposited at other financial institutions.”
+In a recent whitepaper, Chris Swecker, attorney and former global security director at Bank of America said, “Even the most rigorous deposit review mechanisms are powerless to identify and reject items that have been previously deposited at other financial institutions.”
 So, until technology catches up with the growth of mobile deposits, cases of double presentment, whether accidental or purposeful, will likely continue.

 Bank or Financial Institution Penalties